8/10 position away from the wind beam reach sailing lying to sailing principles of sailing away from the wind in sailing

 The head-to-wind position, the wind pushes the boat backwards due to the windage of the flapping sails.
 The bow starts to turn in either direction which is affected by the rudder position then the sails fill and the boat starts to sail.
 Use this method when stopping alongside a mooring or pontoon or other boat.

-To lie-to, turn the boat onto a close reach letting both sails out fully.
-Lying to is not possible when the boat is pointing further offwind, because as the mainsail is let out, the sail hits the shrouds and refills with wind.
+To lie-to, turn the boat onto a close reach letting both sails out fully. [ Lying to ] is not possible when the boat is pointing further offwind, because as the mainsail is let out, the sail hits the shrouds and refills with wind.
 Sailing away from the lying-to position requires sheeting in both sails and the boat moves forwards.

 The [ head-to-wind ] stop requires turning the dinghy until the bow points into the wind.
 This causes the sails to lose wind and flap along the centreline of the boat, bringing it to a stop.
 Decide which way you want the bow to move when sailing away from a head-to wind position.
 Then pull the jib across to the opposite side, known as backing the jib, and this will push the bow in the desired direction.
 After the boat has turned, trim both sails correctly and sail off.

 The head-to-wind method of stopping reveals an area of about 45° on either side of the wind direction in which it is not possible to point the boat and maintain sailing.
 Sailing close-hauled, means sailing along the edge of the no-sail zone and pointing closer to the wind.To sail to a point upwind within this no-sail zone requires sailing a series of zigzags, on one tack then on the other, progressing to windward with each tack and called beating to windward.

 The centreboard counteracts sideways force which is the greatest when close-hauled.
 Closer sailing towards the wind, requires the [ centerboard ] to be lowered, and turning away from the wind, the centerboard must be raised progressively to fully up on a run.
 The centreboard should have a small amount down in a run, providing a pivot point around which the boat can turn.

-Heeling forces increase when sailing closer to the wind, so the helmsman and crew must both sit out to counteract these forces and keep the boat upright.
+[ Heeling forces ] increase when sailing closer to the wind, so the helmsman and crew must both sit out to counteract these forces and keep the boat upright.
 When the wind strength changes, or there is a course alteration, the crew moves first to balance the boat.